 Tortoiseshell Cats Are Considered Good Luck All Over the World

 Many countries have auspicious legends about tortoiseshell cats.

 - According to folklore from Southeast Asia, tortoiseshell cats were formed from the blood of a young goddess.

 - In Japan, it's believed that tortoiseshell cats can help protect the home from ghosts.

 - English folklore says rubbing a tortoiseshell cat's tail on a wart will cure the affliction.

 - In the United States, tortoiseshell cats are believed to be "money cats" that will bring good fortune into the home.

 They're Named After Tortoiseshell Material

-Tortoiseshell–yes, from real, live tortoises—was a super high-end material that was used to produce everything from jewelry, to eyeglasses, to home decor prior to the 1970s.
-Because tortoise populations were being decimated world-wide, the use of the material was banned and synthetic tortoiseshell was developed.Continue to 7 of 7 below.
+Tortoiseshell—from real, live tortoises—was a super high-end material that was used to produce jewelry, eyeglasses, and home decor items prior to the 1970s.
+Tortoiseshell cats were named after this material because their coats are reminiscent of the colors and pattern.

 Tortoiseshell Cats Can Also Be "Torbies"